The Wisdom of Ayurvedic Tongue Reading

 - A puffy tongue, or a tongue with waves along the perimeter, is consistent with stagnant lymph.
 Eating meals too late at night or drinking wine in the evening can also create a puffy tongue.
 People with a puffy tongue will do well to avoid eating and drinking alcohol after sunset.
 These people can also try dry brushing to help move the lymph.
 To dry brush, purchase a loofah sponge or loofah gloves and brush upwards from the base of the limbs towards the heart, once daily before a shower.
 An invigorating self-massage with Kapha Massage Oil can also be stimulating and warming.

-- A thick coating on the tongue indicates the presence of ama, or toxins, in the body.
+- A thick coating on the tongue (as we mentioned earlier in this article) is not something you'd want to ignore.
+This coating indicates the presence of ama, or toxins, in the body.
 The location of the coating is telling as well.
 A coating in the back of the tongue near the tonsils indicates that the toxicity is mostly in the colon.
 A coating in the middle of the tongue indicates that the toxins are throughout the gastrointestinal area.
 A tongue cleaner helps remove the topical toxins and stimulates the digestive process to prevent the buildup of new toxicity.
 Digestive herbal blends such as Kapha Digest, Pitta Digest, Vata Digest, and Triphala are all helpful in dispelling and preventing toxicity.